Beth3346/elr-website-quality-checklist/README.md

     + All important content should be visible to users who have JavaScript turned off
     + Check site in all major browsers and older browsers that need support
     + Ensure that responsive layouts look good at all screen sizes and resolutions
+    + Check site on Tablet and Mobile devices

 + Validation and Code Quality:
     + HTML Validation